 Although testicular cancer is fairly rare, with about 8,800 new cases in the U.S. this year, it’s helpful for men to know what to look for.
-When testicular cancer is found, it is highly treatable with surgery and chemotherapy and radiation.
-If you are a man or have a man in your life, consider screening … Continue reading How to screen yourself for testicular cancer
+When testicular cancer is found, it is highly treatable with surgery, chemotherapy and radiation.
+If you are a man or have a man in your life, consider screening for … Continue reading How to screen yourself for testicular cancer

 Who says guys don’t care about health?
 Nearly 300 men came out to Baylor Health Care System’s “It’s a Guy Thing” event in Grapevine to get free screenings and get their health questions answered.
 That was just one of the locations across the Metroplex.
 And the men came prepared – many with questions like: “What’s my … Continue reading Staying Healthy: It’s a Guy Thing

 It may not be pleasant to talk about it, but prostate cancer is the most common type of cancer among men in the U.S., aside from skin cancer, according to the Centers for Disease Control (CDC).
-And within a lifetime, men have a 1 in 7 chance of developing this type of cancer.
-And although … Continue reading Advancements in prostate cancer treatments and living a healthy lifestyle could help save lives
+Within a lifetime, men have a one in 7 chance of developing this type of cancer.
+Although the number … Continue reading How advancements in prostate cancer treatments are saving lives

 I’m not Burt Reynolds, and I doubt I can ever reach Magnum, P.I. status but I decided again to step up to the plate and raise awareness and money for cancer in men—particularly testicular cancer.
 Some people swim to raise awareness, others walk or run.
 I grew a mustache.
 This November was Movember for me. … Continue reading It’s Movember: Did you man up?

-Being honest with your doctor about health problems can help prevent disease, cancer in later life Third of three articles in a series about what to expect at different stages of manhood.
-So, you’ve bypassed the mid-life crisis and now you’re looking forward to finding a place in Florida and spending what’s left of your 401K. … Continue reading Men’s health series: What should I worry about when I’m in my…50s?
+Third of three articles in a series about what to expect at different stages of manhood.
+So, you’ve bypassed the mid-life crisis and now you’re looking forward to finding a place in Florida and spending what’s left of your 401K.
+But just because life might be slowing down, doesn’t mean you should neglect your health … Continue reading Men’s health series: What should I worry about when I’m in my 50s?